Racial slurs at VMI ‘a common experience’ for Black cadets, investigators told

 The firm has distributed an online survey about the racial climate on the Lexington campus to cadets, faculty, administrators and graduates.
 By last week, 661 people had completed the survey, although it was sent to more than 1,600 cadets and 700 VMI employees.

-Aside from allegations of racism, several recent graduates told investigators that a member of the commandant’s staff “had repeatedly walked into women’s rooms when they had their shades down,” a sign that they were changing clothes.
+Aside from allegations of racism in the 102-page report, several recent graduates told investigators that a member of the commandant’s staff “had repeatedly walked into women’s rooms when they had their shades down,” a sign that they were changing clothes.
 One graduate told the law firm that this staff member “walked in on her when she was in her underwear and that he also did this to several other female cadets.”

 According to Bill Wyatt, the spokesman for VMI, that staffer is no longer employed by the school.

-Note: Correction: An earlier version of this story said VMI's spokesman did not explain what prompted the school to conduct its own investigation into racial incidents.
-There were investigations into each reported incident of racism, he said.